db1996/nzb-flow/docs/profiles.md

+---
+layout: default
+title: Profile Settings
+description: Comprehensive guide to posting profiles and configuration options
+nav_order: 2
+---

-# Profile settings docs
+# Profile Settings Guide

-Profile settings are used to generate a post, this can mean anything from random generating names, obfuscation, more advanced CLI parameters and linking servers.
+{: .mb-6 }

+Profile settings define how your posts are generated and processed.
+From random name generation and obfuscation to advanced CLI parameters and server linking, profiles give you complete control over the posting workflow.
+{: .lead }

+## How Profiles Work
+{: .mb-4 }

-Once you generate a task, either automatically by using folder monitoring or manually by choosing/dropping files in, a post with full details is generated.
+Profiles generate tasks either automatically (via folder monitoring) or manually (drag & drop).
+Once a task is created, you can:
-In the pop-up you see, the settings can then be altered before actually posting.
-Or you can regenerate the task with the same files but with another profile.
-All details will be overwritten.

-Here I will go through each setting individually and explain in more technical detail what it does and what it affects in the final result.
+- ✏️ **Edit settings** in the popup before posting
+- 🔄 **Regenerate** the task with different profile settings
+- ⚙️ **Override** any setting for one-time changes

+> **Note**: Regenerating a task with a different profile will overwrite all existing details.
+{: .alert .alert-info }

 - [Profile settings docs](#profile-settings-docs)
   - [Posting settings](#posting-settings)